Quark-Meson Coupling Model, Nuclear Matter Constraints and Neutron Star Properties: Introduction

+has identical form to the usual mean-field (Hartree) result and the Fock corrections to these components can be included by requiring thermodynamical consistency, which amounts to minimising the total energy density with respect to the meson fields.
+This results in a small correction to the scalar field.

 In Sec.~\ref{sec:QMC} we present the basic features of the QMC model used in this work.
 The application of the model leading to the equation of state (EoS) of dense matter and a description of its parameters is given in Sec.~\ref{subsec:form}.
 Results obtained for infinite nuclear matter, symmetric and asymmetric as well as beta-equilibrium matter are followed by those for cold neutron stars and their comparison with experimental and observational constraints can be found in Secs.~\ref{subsec:snm} - \ref{subsec:cns}.
-Sensitivity of the EoS and related quantities to variation of some model parameters is explored in Sec.~\ref{subsec:sen}.
-We then make a comparison between the present work and recent variations of the QMC model studied in Refs.~\cite{Miyatsu:2011bc,Massot:2012pf} and others.
-Some discussion and concluding remarks are presented in Sec.~\ref{sec:dis}.
+The main results, sensitivity of the EoS and related quantities to variation of some model parameters is summarized in Sec.~\ref{subsec:sen}.
+We then make a comparison between the present work and recent variations of the QMC model studied in Refs.~\cite{Miyatsu:2011bc,Massot:2012pf} and others in Sec.~\ref{subsec:comp}.
+Discussion and concluding remarks are presented in Sec.~\ref{sec:dis}.